18 accredited programs. Compare programs, get details, and request info.

-Certification Requirements: To become a certified Emergency Medical Technician in Nebraska, you must complete an accredited training program and pass the NREMT (National Registry of Emergency Medical Technicians) cognitive and psychomotor exams.
-National Registry of Emergency Medical Technicians certification is recognized nationwide and demonstrates that you meet national standards for emergency medical care.
+Certification Requirements: To become a certified Emergency Medical Technician in Nebraska, you must complete an accredited training program and pass the NREMT cognitive and psychomotor exams.
+National Registry of Emergency Medical Technicians certification is recognized nationwide.

 Program Options: EMT programs in Nebraska are offered by community colleges, technical schools, fire departments, and private training organizations.
-Programs vary in schedule (full-time, part-time, evening, weekend), format (in-person, hybrid), and duration.
-Most programs include classroom instruction, hands-on skills labs, and clinical rotations to ensure comprehensive preparation.
+Programs vary in schedule, format, and duration, with classroom instruction, hands-on skills labs, and clinical rotations.

 The EMT Course prepares students to provide basic emergency medical care and transportation for critical and emergent patients.
 It is designed to instill knowledge necessary for entry-level emergency medical technicians, covering airway management, patient assessment, and the basics of trauma care.
 The course emphasizes teamwork and quick decision-making skills necessary for effective response in emergency situations.